JeremyRand/namecoin.org/docs/faq/index.md

 * Namecoin atomic name trades are non-interactive, which improves UX; cross-chain trades require interactivity.
 * Namecoin atomic name trades are as fast as any other transaction; cross-chain trades require substantial latency while the multiple steps of the trade smart contract confirm.
 * Namecoin atomic name trades are Layer 2 except for the final step that finalizes the trade, which reduces fees and blockchain bloat; cross-chain trades are on-chain.
-* Namecoin atomic name trades are *cryptographically* atomic; a succesful double-spend attack cannot break the atomic property.
+* Namecoin atomic name trades are *cryptographically* atomic; a successful double-spend attack cannot break the atomic property.
 Cross-chain trades are only *economically* atomic; an attacker who can successfully double-spend can break the atomic property.
 * Namecoin atomic name trades have built-in support for auctions (non-interactively, on Layer 2); cross-chain trades do not have any mechanism for this.

 ### Is it possible to hide the usage of atomic name trades?
 Is that desirable?